sannae/djangocrm/README.md

 # djangocrm
-A little project to create a CRM web application with [Django](https://www.djangoproject.com/) using [Dennis Ivy](https://github.com/divanov11)'s [YouTube tutorial](https://youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO).
+:snake: A little project to create a CRM web application with [Django](https://www.djangoproject.com/) using [Dennis Ivy](https://github.com/divanov11)'s [YouTube tutorial](https://youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO).

 The CRM is a web application with the following features:
 * Perform CRUD operations on Customers, Products, Orders and Users